KhronosGroup/glTF/extensions/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# glTF Extension Registry
+# glTF 2.0 Extension Registry

-## Extensions for glTF 2.0

-### Ratified Khronos Extensions for glTF 2.0
+## Ratified Khronos Extensions

-Khronos extensions use the reserved `KHR` prefix.
-Once ratified by the Khronos Group, they are covered by the Khronos IP framework.
-Extensions that are intended to be ratified can also use the `KHR` prefix to avoid name/code/version thrashing.
-Khronos members can submit an extension for ratification, which is then voted on by the Khronos Board of Promoters.

 The following extensions have been ratified by the Khronos Group: